app-kit/go-apperror/README.md

 ## Marshal

-AppError implements the json Marshal interface to provide more advanced marshalling for public errors:
+Err implements the json Marshal interface to provide more advanced marshalling for public errors:

 The marshaled error will not include nested errors.